 The focus of this goal is on maintaining an inclusive and diverse community, through efforts like increasing affordable housing, raising workers’ incomes, and helping Santa Monicans stay in their homes.
-You will hear a lot about this in the coming months as the City Council considers potential ballot measures this November to identify sustainable funding sources to produce affordable housing units.
+With Santa Monica voters' approval of measures to increase funding for affordable housing, as well as the City Council’s dedication of additional funding, the City will invest in creating more affordable housing while piloting new programs to help maintain economic diversity in Santa Monica.

 In the 15 years following state-mandated vacancy decontrol, housing that is affordable to low- and moderate-income families dropped from 60 percent to less than one-third of all Santa Monica housing.